 Small trails on the ice age site.
 The spot was really popular on a Monday so it’s not always a place for peace and quiet but still some solid woodland scenery.
 Every site has a table and a fire pit with assorted restrooms so you have all you need for simple camping.

 Some of the spots are a little uneven.
 Bring some leveling devices.
 This a very peaceful campground.
 Fire rings are on cement.
 Can find fire starters everywhere.
 No bugs in the 1st of June when we were there.
 Will plan on going back for sure.
 Reserve your spots cuz they go fast.
 If you love a great view and the smell of the outdoors this is your place!

 This is a small, rustic campground with water and vault toilets.
-Most sites offer privacy with the over growth of trees and bushes but every time I go in warmer months, theres a lot of bugs.
-It is next to a road so you do hear cars all night/day but it’s proximity to the brewery can’t be beat.
+The outhouses are in need of some TLC or just a once through with a leaf blower.
+Most sites offer privacy with the over growth of trees and bushes which is lovely but in warmer months, it also means lot of bugs.
+There are drive-up sites, walk-in sites and a group campground.
+The drive-up sites are next to the road so you do hear cars all night/day and it is a tiny space so voices carry.
+It’s proximity to the brewery and the restaurants, shops, and bars of New Glarus, can’t be beat.
 Also on the Sugar River Trail so bring your bike!

 2 camping areas, Homestead and Wisconsin Ridge.

 Homestead provides secluded, wooded sites with a good distance between them.